cyrex562/imgui-rs/docs/FONTS.md

 // Default + Hiragana, Katakana, Half-width, Selection of 1946 Ideographs io.fonts->AddFontFromFileTTF("font.ttf", size_pixels, NULL, io.fonts->get_glyph_ranges_japanese());
 ```
-See [Using Custom Glyph Ranges](#using-custom-glyph-ranges) section to create your own ranges.
+See [Using Custom Glyph ranges](#using-custom-glyph-ranges) section to create your own ranges.

 **Example loading and using a Japanese font:**